KNowledgeOnWebScale/solid-linked-data-workshops-hands-on-exercises/css-tutorial.md

 ```

 This library contains both implementations for authenticating using Node.js and JavaScript in the browser.
-Besides that it also has several example client implementations.
+Besides that, it also has several example client implementations.
-We will use one of these as an example.
+We use one of these example implementations here.
 After installation is complete, use the following commands to install and start this client:
 ```shell
 cd packages/browser/examples/demoClientApp
 npm install
 npm start
 ```
-This should automatically open a new tab in your browser at http://localhost:3001/.
+This automatically opens a new tab in your browser at http://localhost:3001/.

 ### Accessing a protected resource
 In the authentication client, fill in the address of your running CSS instance (`http://localhost:3000/`)
 in the `Identity Provider` field and press `Log In`.
-This will redirect you to your CSS instance that will ask for your email and password combination.
+This redirects you to your CSS instance that asks for your email and password combination.
-After logging in there you will be redirected back to the authentication client
+After logging in there you are redirected back to the authentication client
-which will now show that you will be identified with your WebID.
+which shows that you will be identified with your WebID.

-You can now enter http://localhost:3000/profile/ in the field below that and press fetch
+You can now enter http://localhost:3000/profile/ in the field lower on the page and press fetch
 to access the resource that was previously restricted.

 ### Authentication summary